 Warehousing typically triggers images of large steel buildings, which has been the standard since stone and wooden barns in previous centuries.
 The first corrugated iron steel building was likely built on the London Docks around 1830 to accommodate the large volume of goods arriving by boat into London.
 Corrugated iron was considered lightweight, strong and durable at the time and in many respects has stood the test of time.
+In this article we discuss the emerging trend to use s shipping container shed for warehousing.

 But, just as stone and wooden buildings were super-ceded by new building options, it seems that corrugated iron may well have met its nemesis in lightweight modern fabric buildings.